 Vitamin E dietary supplements and other antioxidants might interact with chemotherapy and radiation therapy.
 People undergoing these treatments should talk with their doctor or oncologist before taking vitamin E or other antioxidant supplements, especially in high doses.

 Age-related macular degeneration (AMD), or the loss of central vision in older people, and cataracts are among the most common causes of vision loss in older people.
 The results of research on whether vitamin E can help prevent these conditions are inconsistent.
 Among people with AMD who were at high risk of developing advanced AMD, a supplement containing large doses of vitamin E combined with other antioxidants, zinc, and copper showed promise for slowing down the rate of vision loss.

 Several studies have investigated whether vitamin E supplements might help older adults remain mentally alert and active as well as prevent or slow the decline of mental function and Alzheimer's disease.
 So far, the research provides little evidence that taking vitamin E supplements can help healthy people or people with mild mental functioning problems to maintain brain health.

 Can vitamin E be harmful?

 Eating vitamin E in foods is not risky or harmful.
 In supplement form, high doses of vitamin E might increase the risk of bleeding (by reducing the blood's ability to form clots after a cut or injury) and of serious bleeding in the brain (known as hemorrhagic stroke).
-The highest recommended level of intake from supplements for adults is 1,500 IU/day for natural forms of vitamin E and 1,100 IU/day for the synthetic form.
-The highest recommended levels for children are lower than for adults.
-Some recent research suggests that intakes of vitamin E below these upper levels could increase the risk of prostate cancer in men.
-Vitamin E might also increase the risk of death in some adults with chronic health conditions, but this does not seem to be the case in healthy people.
+Because of this risk, the upper limit from supplements for adults is 1,500 IU/day for natural forms of vitamin E and 1,100 IU/day for the synthetic form.
+The upper limits for children are lower than for adults.
+Some recent research suggests that intakes of vitamin E below these upper limits could increase the risk of prostate cancer in men.
+They might also increase the risk of death in some adults with chronic health conditions, but this does not seem to be the case in healthy people.

 Are there any interactions with vitamin E that I should know about?